 I will be the first to admit that one of the best ways to describe myself is just a hot mess.
 I definitely do not have it all together but I give each day my best effort.
 Here are a few details that make me who I am.

 I am an open book.
 Seriously, ask me anything.
-A.J. likes to say I hold my poker cards facing out.
+My ex-husband used to say I hold my poker cards facing out.
 There is not a topic under the sun or a hardship I've faced that I'm unwilling to talk about especially if I think it will help someone else brave through their own story.

 Speaking of story, I'm a sucker for them.
 I love grand tales of epic proportion where the hero faces a dragon on the outside and demons within.
 I also love it when those same epic battles are realized in the lives of regular people, and we are drawn closer as the human race because of them.